Posts

 Image

-To the woman in Samaria, Jesus of Nazareth revealed the proper form and location for worshipping the Father.
-With the arrival of the Messiah of Israel, concepts and traditions about holy space and holy time have become irrelevant, and his presence in Judea and Samaria rendered the historical debate over the location of the Temple irrelevant.
-From now on, the worship of the one true God must be performed in truth and spirit.
+Jesus revealed the proper form and location for worshipping the Father to a woman in Samaria.
+With the advent of the Messiah, concepts and traditions about holy space and holy time have become irrelevant.
+The presence of the Messiah rendered the historical debate over the location of the Temple moot.
+From now on, the worship of God must be performed in truth and spirit .

 Image

-The Gospel of John presents Jesus as the place where the glory of God is seen, the Greater Tabernacle in which His presence resides.
-With the advent of Jesus, the worship desired of men by the Father no longer is limited to buildings or geographic locations.
-It takes place “ in the spirit and truth .”
-Men and women experience the majesty of God and behold His nature in the “ face of Jesus Christ. ”
+The Gospel of John presents Jesus as the place where the glory of God is seen, the Greater and Final Tabernacle in which His presence resides.
+With the advent of Jesus, the worship of men desired by the Father no longer is limited to dedicated buildings or geographic locations.
+From now on, worship takes place “ in the spirit and truth .”
+Men and women experience the majesty of God and behold His nature in the “ face of Jesus Christ .”

 THIS Generation